Cheiran1/project/README.md

 Travel Tips Display: When the button is clicked, the getTravelTips() function retrieves the tips and itinerary for the selected location and time period, displaying them in a previously hidden <div>.

 ## Screenshots

+## Team Contributions
+  - Aavani V V : Organized and created the travel tips and itineraries for different periods and locations.
+  - Cherian Shaji :  Implemented the JavaScript functions to handle user interaction and dynamically update content.
+  -  Sona Mariya Siju : Developed the HTML structure and styled the page to reflect an ancient design theme, creating an engaging user interface.